-Jill Moore Pronouns: She/Her/Hers Email moore.jill@spcollege.edu Phone: (727) 341-3722 Office and Online Chat Hours: By appointment, please email.
-Office Location: Remote Instructor Web Page: https://web.spcollege.edu/instructors/id/moore.jill
+Dr. Jill Moore Pronouns: She/Her/Hers Email moore.jill@spcollege.edu Phone: (727) 341-3722 Office and Online Chat Hours: I am easily available by appointment on most any day; please email for an appointment - I do not want to miss you!
+Office Location: Currently Virtual Only - you may reach me at the email above.
+Instructor Web Page: https://web.spcollege.edu/instructors/id/moore.jill Zoom Link for Class: N/A